SerenTera/DressUpYourFriends/README.md

 # DressUpYourFriends
-Latest version: v2.1.0
+Latest version: v3.0.0

-NOTE: Pending fixes for male brawler patch.
+Edit config.json for your configs previously saved in index.js.
+Also allows auto updating using Caali's Proxy.
 ## Updates
 Version 2.1.0: Added automatic detection for new packets definition based on new protocol version.
 Update your bin/tera-data before starting game if theres a new client revison that changes S_USER_EXTERNAL_CHANGE.
 ONLY WORKS WITH ABSOLUTE LATEST PROXY VERSION.